 What is an Extension & What Does it Mean for You?

 Every year, millions of taxpayers request an extension on filing their return.
-It’s important to note that you don’t need a reason to file an extension.
+It’s important to note you do not need a reason to file an extension.
 Once the paperwork is filed, the extension is automatic with no questions asked.
 Filing an extension is often to your advantage – especially this filing season.
-Guidance on the Tax Cuts and Jobs Act continues to be issued by the IRS that may impact your tax situation.
-Additionally, many people are still waiting for important tax information.

 What Does an Extension do?